danbev/learning-ai/notes/architectures/rwkv.md

 k'.
 These are then passed through ReLU^2 and the result of this is then multiplied by the `W_v'` matrix to produce v'.

-The last operations in the channel mixing are element-wise multiplation between the sigmoid output of G' and the output of the MLP function (v'):
+The last operations in the channel mixing are element-wise multiplication between the sigmoid output of G' and the output of the MLP function (v'):
 ```
 o_t'  = σ(r_t') ⊙ v_t')